Pawtucket, Rhode Island

 Pawtucket (/pəˈtʌkᵻt/ pə-TUK-it) is a city in Providence County, Rhode Island, United States.
 The population was 75,604 at the 2020 census, making the city the fourth-largest in the state.
-Pawtucket borders Providence and East Providence to the south, Central Falls and Lincoln to the north, and North Providence to the west; to its east-northeast, the city borders the Massachusetts municipalities of Seekonk and Attleboro.
+Pawtucket borders Providence and East Providence to the south, Central Falls and Lincoln to the north, and North Providence to the west.
+The city also borders the Massachusetts municipalities of Seekonk and Attleboro.

-Pawtucket was an early and important center of textile manufacturing; the city is home to Slater Mill, a historic textile mill recognized for helping to found the Industrial Revolution in the United States.
+Pawtucket was an early and important center of textile manufacturing.
+It is home to Slater Mill, a historic textile mill recognized for helping to found the Industrial Revolution in the United States.